mdnunez/PIPS_course/README.md

 <img src="./figures/PIPS_logo.png" height="128">

 # PIPS_course
-#### (Repository version 0.1.1)
+#### (Repository version 0.1.2)
-Programming in Psychological Science course.
-This repository contains materials for an intro R + Python course
+Programming in Psychological Science (PIPS) course.
+This repository contains materials for an introductory R + Python course.

 **Course Instructors: Michael Nunez and Hannes Rosenbusch from the University of Amsterdam** **Based on course materials from Johnny van Doorn**